fslev/selenium-jutils/Readme.md

 ```

 # How to use
-Decorate your Page Object Model class instance using the FieldContextDecorator.class:
+Decorate your Page Object class instance using PageFactory and FieldContextDecorator:
 ```java
 public class BasePage {
     protected WebDriver driver;